Manoj4886/SCT_WD_Task2/README.md

-Advanced Calculator
+⚙️ Advanced Web Calculator

-A modern, responsive, and interactive Advanced Calculator built using HTML, CSS, and JavaScript.
+A modern, interactive web calculator built using HTML, CSS, and JavaScript.
-It features dark/light theme switching, keyboard support, and a calculation history panel.

-Features:
-• Modern UI with responsive design using CSS grid and flexbox
-• Dark/Light Mode toggle with a single click
-• Keyboard input support for quick operations
-• History tracking for recent calculations
-• Error handling for invalid inputs
-• Lightweight and fast – no frameworks required

-Project Structure:
-index.html – Main HTML file
-style.css – Handles styling, layout, and themes script.js – Contains the calculator logic and event handling launch.json – VS Code launch configuration for debugging README.md – Project documentation

-Built With:
-• HTML5 – Structure
-• CSS3 – Styling and themes
-• JavaScript (ES6) – Logic and interactivity

-Would you like me to tailor this for your actual GitHub username and email so you can paste it directly?
+This project features a sleek neon-style UI, history tracking, and theme switching for an engaging user experience.

+🚀 Features
+🧮 Basic and Advanced Calculations – Perform arithmetic operations and more.
+🌗 Dark/Light Theme Toggle – Switch between professional dark and bright light modes.
+🧠 Calculation History Panel – Keeps track of your recent operations.
+🧹 Clear & Backspace Buttons – Manage inputs efficiently.
+💾 Memory Functions – Save, recall, and clear stored results.
+📱 Responsive Design – Fully optimized for mobile and desktop views.
+✨ Animated Neon UI – Built with glowing borders and dynamic hover effects using CSS.

+🧩 Tech Stack
+Technology	                Purpose
+HTML5                  Structure of the calculator CSS3	                 Styling, gradients, animations, and responsiveness JavaScript  	         Logic for button events, calculations, and UI updates Font Awesome	         Icons for buttons and controls VS Code Launch Config  Chrome debugging setup in launch.json